TheNoobInventor/lego-ev3-segway/README.md

 The MQTT broker acts as an intermediary between devices by dispatching messages published on a topic from one client to other client(s) that subscribe to the same topic.
 A client can be both a publisher and subscriber.

 MQTT messages contain a payload with the data to be consumed by the client, in the case of the LEGO segway, the payload will contain commands, for instance **"TURN LEFT"**, to control the segway.
-Payloads are usually written in JSON format.
+Payloads can be strings, JSON, binary data, or even custom formats that are application specific.

 In this project, the MQTT broker and one MQTT client, Node-RED, are installed on the PC.
 The mosquitto MQTT broker is used and can be installed on a number of operating systems, distributions, or platforms; mosquitto can be downloaded from [here](https://mosquitto.org/download/).